Abelaj50/Gopher-Hunting/README.md

-# Food and Fun!
+# Gopher Hunting
-Android application displaying various hand-picked attractions and restaurants in the local Chicago area, and separate application which sends broadcasts to launch on default the chosen category in the main application.
+Android application and multi-threaded grid based game in which the device plays against itself using a smart algorithm.
 Created using the Android flavor of Java.
-CS 478 Project 3, UIC Spring 2022.
+CS 478 Project 4, UIC Spring 2022.

 ## Table of contents
 * [General Info](#general-info)